lawgical/heroku-buildpack-custom-fonts/README.md

 __WARNING: DO NOT POINT YOUR BUILDPACK CONFIG TO THIS PROJECT__

-This buildpack is very specific to our needs, it can and will change and your app __WILL BREAK__.
+This buildpack is very specific to our needs.
+It can and will change and __YOUR APP WILL BREAK__.
 Even the fonts in `fonts.tar.gz` are *probably not what you want or expect*.

-We'd hate to see that happen to you.
+We'd hate to see that happen.
 But please feel free to fork it or crib ideas to make it your own, though!

 # Heroku Buildpack for Custom fonts